pythontime/tac-live_terraform_3_30_23/lab-05/05-instructions.md

 > NOTE: Consider using ED25519 instead of the default RSA.
 > For example: `ssh-keygen -t ed25519`

 - Name the key "aws_key" and save the key to the "keys" directory.
+(You can also specify the path and key name with the `-f` option of the ssh-keygen command.)

 > NOTE: The solution does not have a key pair, you will have to take care of that part!